 Route taken from wrexham.gov.uk/assets/pdfs/walking/cw_route6.pdf.
 There is also a map at wrexham.gov.uk/assets/pdfs/walking/cw_route6_map.pdf.

-Many thanks to Wrexham County Borough Council for supplying us with this walk.
+Thanks to Wrexham County Borough Council for supplying us with this walk.
 Please visit wrexham.gov.uk and look for ‘self-guided walks’.
 The featured photo is courtesy of Grace Wood Photography.
 Many thanks to John Marchant for the other photos.
+For more of our walks, click here.